david-cako/T430-Hackintosh/README.md

 My aim with this guide is to leave nothing to the imagination.
 I feel like there's a certain subset of the internet such as DD-WRT and Hackintoshing where 90% of the information is cryptic bullshit.
 This guide should be trivial to follow if you have basic experience installing operating systems and using terminal.

-**This guide targets a 10.11.5 El Capitan installation.
-Other versions will likely require some additional work.**

 ![desktop screenshot](http://i.imgur.com/DLfnx5D.jpg)

 ###Main headaches: